Benefits Of Tea For Your Mind And Body

 Let’s take matcha green tea for example.

-Its main polyphenol is EGCG (epigallocatechin gallate) which was found out in a study that its concentration is three times greater than regular green tea.
+Its main polyphenol is EGCG (epigallocatechin gallate) is three times greater than regular green tea.
 But how does this impact your health?
 What are free radicals anyway?

 If you can still remember high school chemistry, atoms are surrounded by electrons that orbit in layers called shells.
 The inner shell has a required number of electrons per shell that needs to be met before going into the next layer.